 The company does claim to have scientific backing behind their products, but it’s hard to know just how far this claim extends.
 Certainly, some degree of scientific knowledge is needed to make supplements in general, but it’s hard to know whether scientific or profit considerations win out overall.

 On average, Amazon reviews for the products are pretty high, with many people claiming that the products work and work well.

 However, reviews like these should be taken with a little bit of caution for two reasons.
 First, people have a tendency to convince themselves that products work.
 Second, people reviewing the products haven’t necessarily tried products from other companies, so they don’t know whether the products from Nature’s Sunshine are the best quality or the best price.

 Nevertheless, the reviews for the products do suggest that most users are happy with them, which is an advantage when it comes to promoting the products.

 One unusual thing about the opportunity is that you can actually sell the company’s products within a retail store.
 This is something that most MLMs don’t allow, but Nature’s Sunshine actually promotes and supports the approach.
 While this won’t be relevant for most potential members, it is a useful approach for people who actually have retail stores.

 Another unusual thing about the company is that it offers two different membership and compensation plans: Classic and Legacy membership.

-Both types of plan let people earn commissions from sales and from the people they recruit.
-In fact, the company doesn’t make it all that clear why there are two plans, and the differences between them are subtle, but significant.
+Both types of plans let people earn commissions from sales and from the people they recruit.
+In fact, the company doesn’t make it all that clear why there are two plans, and the differences between them are subtle but significant.